-In many ways, the Model S is the frontman of a generation, the face of a movement.
+In many ways, the Tesla Model S is the frontman of a generation, the face of a movement.
 With its special combination of insane electric performance, undeniable style, and forward-thinking tech, the Model S helped make electric vehicles seem normal, while remaining unique enough to carve out a niche for itself.
 It’s an imperfect and divisive machine, but we can all agree it’s been an incredibly important one as well.
 The electric vehicle is constantly being updated and improved.
 From performance to safety to self-driving tech, here’s everything we know about the luxury sedan.

 Tesla releases automatic windshield wipers

 In nearly every category of automotive technology, Tesla is ahead of the curve.
 From battery tech to autonomous driving aids to aerodynamics, Tesla stomps most mainstream automakers.
 Unfortunately, as a startup, some of the more practical features slip through the cracks.
 Case in point — automatic/rain-sensing windshield wipers.
 Just about every premium segment vehicle (and many high-optioned mass-market cars) offer or include as standard, rain-sensing wipers.
 Alas, Tesla Model S vehicles have been missing this feature, and owners were a bit upset.